jhajek/Linux-text-book-part-1/Chapter-13/chapter-13.md

 ### Part One - Vagrant Commands

 * Using the `vagrant init ubuntu/jammy64` command, initialize a Vagrant Box (only has to be done once on a system)
-  * Or comparable Vagrant Box on an M1 Mac
+  * Or comparable Vagrant Box on an M-series Mac
 * Using the `vagrant up` command, start the virtual machine
 * Using the `vagrant ssh` command, connect to the virtual machine via SSH
 * Using the `sudo apt-get update` and `sudo apt-get install nginx` command, install the Nginx webserver (pronounced Engine X)